opsschool/curriculum/cron_101.rst

 --------------------------------

 The ``crontab`` command can be used to view or modify a specific user's crontab file, instead of the current user's crontab file.
-For instance, to edit ``jsmith``'s crontab, type the following in a shell:
+For instance, if you are logged in as ``jdoe`` and you want to edit ``jsmith``'s crontab (and you have the permissions to do so), type the following in a shell:

 .. code-block:: bash